proletariatgames/CUDLR/README.md

 How do I use CUDLR?
 ----
 * Download the unitypackage from github or the [Unity Asset Store](https://www.assetstore.unity3d.com/#/content/XXX) and import it in to your project.
 * Create an empty GameObject in the scene and add the CUDLR->Server component.
+(Or the CUDLR_Server component in Unity 3.5)
 * Set the port on the component (default value is 55055).
 * Add the CUDLR.Command attribute to your code.
 * Run the game and connect to http://localhost:55055 with your browser.